-Pin 1 on the floppy cable is usually denoted by a red or colored stripe down one side of the cable (see Figure 2-14 on the following page).
+Pin 1 on the floppy cable is usually denoted by a red or colored stripe down one side of the cable (see Figure 2-10 below).
 Most of the current floppy drives on the market require that the colored stripe be positioned so that it is right next to the power connector.
 In most cases, there will be a key pin on the cable which will force you to connect the cable properly.

 Drive A: is usually attached to the end of the cable with the twist in it.
 Drive B: is usually connected to the middle of the cable.
 Refer to your installation instructions or call your dealer if you are unsure about attaching floppy drives.
-Refer to Figure 2-14 on the following page for a detailed anatomy of the floppy cable.
+Refer to Figure 2-10 for a detailed anatomy of the floppy cable.

 Remember, you can only have 2 floppy drives connected at any given time.
+Some symptoms of incorrectly installed floppy drives are: